Women, Gender, and Sexuality

 It is widely known that modern LGBTQ advocacy was shaped by early HIV activism.
 There were certainly gay communities and gay activism before the HIV epidemic.
 However, by the time of the epidemic's early days, many more gay men were closeted (hiding their sexuality) and in many places there were few strong gay communities.
 For a long time (and even nowadays in some areas), HIV and AIDS were believed by society to exclusively affect gay men.
 Stigma against being gay and having (or being vulnerable to) HIV fueled one another, and fanned the flames of public hatred and fear of these overlapping communities.
 See our fact sheet on stigma for more information.

 Gay men coming out in massive numbers and being visible was an important tactic to fight for advances in HIV treatment, care, and policy.
-Men who fought to come out as gay and living with HIV (or who did not choose to come out themselves, but were outed by others) regularly suffered great consequences, losing families, jobs, often their entire previous life.
+Men who fought to come out as gay and living with HIV (or who did not choose to come out themselves but were outed by others) regularly suffered great consequences, losing families, jobs, often their entire previous life.
 The HIV community as a whole owes so much to their courage and struggles, which continue to save lives worldwide.

 Gay men continue to be the most visible face of the HIV community in many parts of the globe.
 And while the role of lesbian activists throughout the history of HIV activism is sometimes acknowledged, very little is said about women living with HIV whose primary relationships are with other women or transgender men.
 Because sexuality is fluid, some women whose enduring attraction is to other women may have previously been with men; but in the HIV community, there is often the assumption that women living with HIV must be with men or must desire to be.
-The extremely low risk of HIV transmission between women during sex adds to this assumption – but not all women acquire HIV through sex.
+The extremely low likelihood of HIV transmission between women during sex adds to this assumption – but not all women acquire HIV through sex.

 Research has shown us that transgender women are highly vulnerable to HIV – roughly one in five US transgender women are thought to be living with HIV – and we need to continue and expand research and advocacy efforts to address their needs.
 For more information, see our fact sheet on Trans Women Living with HIV.
 Transgender men are also vulnerable – particularly those who have sex with cisgender men.
-But transgender men's sexuality and HIV risk are not well studied or understood.
-Aside from HIV risk, it is important to understand and document the experiences and unique health needs of all parts of our communities.
+But transgender men's sexuality and HIV vulnerability are not well studied or understood.
+Aside from HIV, it is important to understand and document the experiences and unique health needs of all parts of our communities.

-Another reality for many women, especially in the HIV community, is survival of sexual and intimate violence.
+Another reality for many women, especially in the HIV community, is survival of sexual and intimate partner violence.
 Women living with HIV have much higher rates of childhood sexual abuse, intimate partner violence, and other traumas than the general population of women.
 Past or current experiences of trauma can change the way a person experiences their sexuality.
 On the other hand, for many women, naming and claiming their own sexual identity, on their own terms, is part of healing from past trauma.
 See our fact sheet on trauma and HIV for more information.

 Finding Voice, Finding Community

 Part of why there are such tight-knit communities of people based on sexuality is for safety reasons, to be able to identify spaces where people can go for support, to be themselves, to find others to fight for them when they run up against stigma and other challenges in the wider community.
 But because sexuality is fluid, how people identify may change over time.
-For instance, a woman who has been with men for most of her life may find herself in a relationship with a woman, and building new connections with communities of lesbians and/or bisexual women.
+For instance, a woman who has been with men for most of her life may find herself in a relationship with a woman and building new connections with communities of lesbians and/or bisexual women.
 When people take steps to live in the truth of their sexuality – especially if the way they have lived before is different – they may worry that this will cause a rift with the communities they identified with before.
 It can be important to connect with communities that are welcoming of the diversity, as well as fluidity, of sexuality.

 Because sexuality is fluid, how people identify may change over time.